DreamerDragon/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**UC01 - Add a visit using Date, Location, Person**
+**UC01 - Add a visit using PersonId, LocationId, Date**

 **MSS**

 1. User chooses to add a visit to the visits history list.
 2. VirusTracker requests for details of the visit in a specific format.
-3. User enters the required details (Person, Date, Location).
+3. User enters the required details (PersonId, LocationId, Date).
 4. VirusTracker updates the visits list and adds the new visit.
-5. VirusTracker acknowledges and displays the added visit Use case ends.
+5. VirusTracker acknowledges and displays the added visit

+      Use case ends.

 **Extensions**

 * 2a.
 The personId is invalid.

          2a.1 VirusTracker prompts user for correct personId 2a.2 User re-enters details
          2a.3 VirusTracker checks the personId